 Since you're not running a local backend server, any changes to the PHP code or configuration files like

-project.yml won't have immediate effect.
+project.yml won't have an immediate effect.
 These changes need to be deployed to Staging first.
+Alternatively, you can use a Frontastic Machine.

-./frontastic runto do frontend development and have changes synced to the remote machine or use
+frontastic runto do frontend development locally and have backend-changes synced to the remote machine or use

-./frontastic filesyncto only start the syncing to the remote machine and doing PHP development.
-See this article for the full steps.
+frontastic filesyncto only start the sync to the remote machine

 macOS refuses to start Frontastic CLI